 Lower rates – Interest rates and APRs are typically lower for new cars than used vehicles, although financing periods are usually longer.

-Special rates – Automakers sometimes offer incentives like zero or low annual percentage rates (APRs) on certain models and model-year vehicles, which may reduce buyers’ finance changes.
-Such rates are not typically negotiable, and may be dependent on a consumer’s credit history and other requirements.
-However, “when no special financing offers are available, you usually can negotiate the APR and terms of payment,” advises the FTC, which applies to both new and used cars.
+Special rates – Automakers often offer incentives like zero or low APRs on certain models, which can be a big draw.
+Such rates are not typically negotiable and may be dependent on a consumer’s credit history and other requirements, however.
+It’s also worth knowing that, when there’s no special financing, rates generally are negotiable – for both new and used cars.

-Bonus cash – Money off a vehicle’s sticker price is another common manufacturer incentive on new cars.
-Bonus cash and a special low rate are not normally offered together, though.
+Bonus cash – Money off a new-car sticker price is another common incentive provided by manufacturers.
+Bonus cash and a special rate are not normally offered together.

-Sales events – Look out for year-end and holiday sales events when many carmakers offer a range of incentives including special rates and bonus cash.
-These are some of the best times to find new-car deals.
+Sales events – Look out for year-end and holiday sales events when carmakers offer a slew of incentives.
+Black Friday through New Year, in particular, is one of the best periods to get a deal.

-Slower depreciation – New cars lose about 20 percent of their value in the first year, so buying a pre-owned vehicle means someone else has already taken that depreciation hit.
-This may also reduce the chance of later becoming upside down on the loan – a situation where you owe more than the vehicle is worth.
-Other factors, like whether you made a down payment and traded in a vehicle, will also come in to play here.
+Slower depreciation – New cars lose 20 percent of their value in the first year, so buying preowned means someone else has already absorbed that loss.
+For this reason, buying a used car can also reduce the chances of becoming upside down on a loan, where you owe more than the car is worth.
+Other factors, like whether you made a down payment, traded in a vehicle and rolled over a loan will also come in to play here.

-Shorter loan terms – Used cars may be associated with higher APRs than new ones but, typically, they have shorter loan periods, which means debt is paid back quicker.
+Shorter loan terms – Used cars may be associated with higher APRs than new ones but they typically have shorter loan periods, which means a shorter path to being car-payment free.